Leopoldstraße: Architecture

 Leopoldstraße runs from the Siegestor (Victory Gate) and the Art Academy in the south to the Münchner Freiheit, with the Protestant church 'Erlöserkirche', and then further to the north.
-The first house on the left side was the villa of Lola Montez, a mistress of Ludwig I. Today it houses the Student Union of the University.
+The first house on the left side was the villa of Lola Montez, a mistress of Ludwig I. Today it houses the Student Union of LMU Munich.
 The large sculpture "Walking Man" was created by the artist Jonathan Borofsky.

 The street is one of the most important ones in Munich, featuring shops, cinemas, hotels, open air cafés and restaurants and a major parkway.
 Throughout the year it is a location for various events such as the Munich Marathon and street festivals like the Streetlife Festival, during which Leopoldstraße is partially or completely closed to automobile traffic.
 After major sporting events the boulevard of Schwabing is occupied by celebrating fans.
 In the side streets east of Münchner Freiheit, (Occam-, Feilitzsch-, Sieges-, Marktstraße) an amusement quarter with many pubs and bars is located, some with live music.

+Munich subway

 Below the street are since 1971 the tunnels of Munich subway lines 3 and 6 with the stations Giselastraße and Münchner Freiheit.

+Student riots

 In 1962, Leopoldstraße was the scene of the Schwabinger Krawalle (Schwabing riots) and from 1995 to 2001 of the annual technoparade Union Move.